irfanihbro/irfanihbro/README.md

 <br>

-Hi, I'm **Irfan Anshari**, an audiophile, left-handed guitarist and tech & art enthusiast from Banjarmasin, Indonesia 🇮🇩.
-Currently a student majoring in **Computer and Telecommunication Network Engineering** at **SMK Negeri 1 Banjarmasin**. <br><br>
+Hi, I'm **Irfan Anshari**, a left-handed guitarist and tech & art enthusiast from Banjarmasin, Indonesia. 🇮🇩 Currently a student majoring in **Computer and Telecommunication Network Engineering** at **SMK Negeri 1 Banjarmasin**. <br><br>

 **Things I Like:**